-If the Shanghai Mansion* should be booked out or you simply want to check out further option, here is a map on which you see the location but also the rate*:
+If the Shanghai Mansion* should be booked out or you simply want to check out further options, here is a map on which you see the location but also the rate*:

-In case you get to Bangkok on a very late flight or you travel outbound really early, it’s a good idea staying close to the airport and take it from there.
+In case you get to Bangkok on a very late flight or you travel outbound really early, it’s a good idea to stay close to the airport and take it from there.

 What to Eat

 There are restaurants in Bangkok for practically every taste.
-There are restaurants offering all major European, Middle and Far Eastern quisines in gourmet quality.
+There are restaurants offering all major European, Middle, and Far Eastern cuisines in gourmet quality.

 I actually love eating at food courts.
 In Asian countries, these are often in the basement or on the top floor of a large shopping center or supermarket.
 Every stall offers different cuisines.
 Hence, at Bangkok’s malls, you can eat Indonesian, Chinese, Indian, and – yes, also Thai.